bg3mdo/picluster/README.md

 **dumptf2img** is used to dump a TF card to TF card image file, in shell script, then the image can be compressed by **pishrink** for smaller size.

+**ipconf2tf** is an automatic IP/Hostname preparation tool for individual TF card.

 **schematic** contains a Raspberry Pi power supply HAT schematic, in PDF format.